Part of the content is temporarily available only in Greek

 It should also be noted that, in various cases, often due to the great international success of the songs, the resulting network is extremely complex and contains recordings in countless places, languages and aesthetical frameworks.
 Finally, we have time and time again stumbled upon songs whose creators were born in a different place, worked in another, and, in the end, met in a third location and created a new work, often inspired by something pre-existing.
 Undoubtedly, cases of this type demonstrate the complexity regarding the issues of ownership of works, but also the problem of applying national signs to musical creations.
 One such case is the song "Zigkolo".

-This recording is an arrangement with Greek lyrics of the song "Schöner Gigolo, armer Gigolo" composed by the Italian composer Leonello Casucci to German lyrics by Julius Brammer.
+Our case here concerns an arrangement with Greek lyrics of the song "Schöner Gigolo, armer Gigolo" composed by the Italian composer Leonello Casucci to German lyrics by Julius Brammer.

 The song was first recorded in Berlin on August 22, 1929 by Kurt Mühlhardt and the Tanz-Orchester Dajos Béla, and was released by the label Odeon (Be 8438 - O 11088b).